The-Captain-William/Per-Scholas-Capstone/README.md

 Feel free to explore the project, and if you have any questions or feedback, please don't hesitate to reach out!

-NOTE ⚠ I do have a brief video showcasing the app on the release page, but I'm currently working on editing a 20+ minute video that demonstrates the functionality of the app with a voiceover and highlights a few design choices.
-Stay tuned!

 ### Project Steps:
 ---